P403n1x87/pyrometry/README.md

 ## Usage

-To parse a flame graph from a collapsed stacks format, use `FlameGraph.parse` from `pyrometry.flamegraph`.
+To parse a flame graph from a collapsed stacks format, use `FlameGraph.load` from `pyrometry.flamegraph`.

 To perform the differential analysis of two samples of flame graphs, collect